D2KLab/CMRRS/README.md

 ![APP](retrievalsys.png)

 The user can access the system by means of two functions:
 - **add_content()**: in this way the user can add a content (text or image) to the system.
 It will be encoded to a 512 embedding vector and stored into the Faiss index.
+This function accepts one content at a time.
     - Input:
         - username: unique identifier of the user who post the content;
         - text or image binary data (refer to usage.py example);